-My mission is to inspire you to nurture the creative magic inside your soul – bringing you fun, easy to learn DIY projects, and quality template designs.
-I share a variety of projects, such as printables, svg cut files and craft tutorials, but specifically love paper crafting and paper flowers.
+My mission is to inspire you to nurture the creative magic inside your soul – bringing you fun, easy-to-learn DIY projects, and quality template designs.
+I share a variety of projects, such as printables, SVG cut files, and craft tutorials, but specifically love paper crafting and paper flowers.
 Interested in paper flowers?!
-I’ve created dozens of signature designs for you to enjoy – starting with my best seller, The Art of Giant Paper Flowers, the Giant Flower Library and my shop of endless paper designs and flower templates.
+I’ve created dozens of signature designs for you to enjoy – starting with my bestseller, The Art of Giant Paper Flowers, the Giant Flower Library, and my shop of endless paper designs and flower templates.

 Want to join my Facebook community to share your crafts and learn from the best?
 Click here to request access to my group, Elite Crafters and Cricut Lovers.